 Having life insurance is probably the best $50 we spend every month!

 My husband and I started planning for retirement when we were 22!!

 We might be a little abnormal but I’m so glad we started when we did.
 At the time we didn’t have a clue what we were doing, heck I don’t think we even had a clue about life.

 Almost 9 years later, we have a six-figure retirement nest egg, and awesome plans for our future.
 In other words, I’m so glad we started when we did!

 Have you started planning for retirement?
-It’s NEVER too early to start.
+It’s NEVER too early or late to start.
 If you want to learn more about retiring early check out these money management tips!

 10|Begin Investing With Little Money

 This is your year to start investing!
 The best part about investing is it really doesn’t take much money to start.
 If you already invest, this is your year to bump up your contributions.

 I can’t even begin to explain the importance of investing, and the beautiful power compounding interest can have on your money.